betable/betable-ios-sdk/README.md

 **Changes**

-* Now no longer recognizing app token on app removal
+* No longer persisting stored access tokens after app deletion.
 * removed the requirement to add an environment
 * added -supportInViewController:onClose: although the website does not currently support it
 * added landscape views for all web views except authorize